How do I get set up?

 - Select Link my business to be redirected to the ATO to find your business or businesses.

 - Add your postal or residential address as held by the ATO and click Continue.

-- Select the business or businesses you wish to link from the list of ABN/s and Entity name/s that you are an eligible associate for and click Continue.
+- Select the business or businesses (that you are an eligible individual associate for in the ABR) you wish to link from the list and click Continue.